Professor Sharon Cowan

 Her research interests include: Gender, Sexuality and the Law; Feminist Legal Theory; Criminal Law; Criminal Justice; Asylum studies; Critical Pedagogy; Law, Art and Popular Culture.
 Recent and current projects include a national empirical project, along with Helen Baillot of the Scottish Refugee Council, and Vanessa Munro of the University of Nottingham, funded by the Nuffield Foundation, looking at the the way in which women asylum claimaints whose applications are based on a claim of rape, are treated by the Asylum and Immigration Appeal Tribunal.
 Sharon is presently working on a comparative socio-legal project looking at the impact of law on transgender people.
 Along with Dr Chloe Kennedy (Edinburgh) and Professor Munro (Warwick), she is a co-editor of the Scottish Feminist Judgments Project @ScottishFemJP.

-Professor Cowan is currently the School of Law's Director of Research and Knowledge Exchange.
-She has also previously served as the Senior Tutor and Director of the Centre for Law and Society.
+Professor Cowan has also previously served as the School of Law's Director of Research and Knowledge Exchange, the Senior Tutor and Director of the Centre for Law and Society.